diego2094/ai-training/README.md

 For the first module, you will need to:

-  - Generate the `experts_profile.db` file as mentioned above.
+  - Generate the `employees.db` file as mentioned above.
   - Create an AWS account if you don't already have one and add your credentials to `~/.aws/credentials` (or manually export the environment variables into your console).

 For the second module, you will need to: